 Tips for making these small changes to your lifestyle:

 - Walk part way to work or to school.

 - Go for a walk in your lunch break.

 - Walk to the shops.

-- Stand on the train or bus rather than sitting.
+- Stand on the train or bus rather than sitting down.

 - Simply keeping active in your teenage years can significantly reduce the risk of developing breast cancer in young girls.
 Both pre-menopausal and post-menopausal adults can improve their odds by staying active.

-Exercising for two hours or more in your teens can reduced breast cancer risks by 30%.
-With young women that exercise for four hours a week over their entire reproductive years there has been a 50% reduction in a breast cancer risk.
-The latest statistics do, however, contain some good news:deaths from breast cancer are falling, survival rates are improving and there is the first sign of a fall in the number of new cases of breast cancer.
+Exercising for two hours or more in your teens can reduce breast cancer risks by 30% and young women who exercise for four hours a week over their entire reproductive lifetime have seen a 50% reduction in their breast cancer risk.

 The latest statistics do however contain some good news as deaths from breast cancer are continuing to fall, survival rates are improving all the time and there is the first sign of a fall in the number of new cases of breast cancer being diagnosed year on year – which is the best news of all.